 In other places, the area you stay in can be important, but Tamarindo is only a small town.
 Wherever you stay, you won’t be far from the beach and other amenities.

 The location will be good wherever you pick in Tamarindo, so just go for the accommodation that you like the most.
 The variance in accommodation options is huge.

 Tamarindo is a holidaymaker hotspot, which has resulted in luxury hotels and resorts popping up everywhere.
 People come to Tamarindo to really indulge, and that indulgence can cost as much as $250 per night.

 Don’t worry if that’s more your weekly accommodation budget, instead of your daily.
-There are plenty of hostels in Tamarindo – including their own pools – but without the high price tags of the high end resorts.
+There are plenty of hostels in Tamarindo – including their own pools – but without the high price tags of the high-end resorts.

-Where to eat in Tamarindo
+Best places to eat in Tamarindo

 El Mercadito de Tamarindo — a gourmet food market with lots of cuisines

 When visiting Tamarindo, you could eat at El Mercadito every day.
 There’s just so much to choose from!
 Vietnamese one day, Costa Rican the next, and then finish with a delicious (vegetarian) burger on your last day.

 El Mercadito is one of the most affordable places to eat in Tamarindo, but at the same time, it’s also one of the places with the best atmosphere.
 There’s a bar within the food market so there’s a constant buzz, lots of people and a lively atmosphere.